Frequently Asked Questions

 Some people we recommend you ask are faculty, staff, from UWB if you are just starting at UWB, we recommend you ask faculty from the previous institution you were at.
 Any person you have a tight mentor to mentee relationships with (boss, tutor, etc.) We want someone who knows you well to write your letter of recommendation.

-Check out Muhammed’s Blog on the application from start to finish!
+Check out Muhammed’s Blog on the application process from start to finish!

 FOMO (Fear of Missing Out)